-Russell Wilson and Ciara’s meal donation to Food Lifeline inspires other athletes to give during coronavirus crisis
+Russell Wilson and Ciara’s meal donation headlines Seattle athletes donating to Food Lifeline during coronavirus crisis

 Unfortunately, the problem is a long way from solved.

-Chris Nishiwaki, the director of marketing and communications for the Food Lifeline, anticipates that about two million Washingtonians will need food assistance by the end of the month.
+Chris Nishiwaki, the director of marketing and communications for the Food Lifeline, anticipates that about 2 million Washingtonians will need food assistance by the end of the month.
 He said $120 million must be raised to feed the hungry in our state, and that money is becoming harder and harder to come by.

 For various reasons food donations are down about 70 percent.
 Grocery stores have less to give because they are selling out.
 People have less money to give because they are out of work.
 Volunteers are sparse because of social-distancing guidelines.
 And every day the demand for food surges.